troussej/atg-log-colorizer/README.md

 ### Performances

-atg-color is run with nodejs, it's obviously slower than the original C++ tool.
+atg-color runs on nodejs, it's obviously slower than the original C++ tool.
 For now it looks fine.

 ## Changelog